-To make up for lost storage, we decided to dig out and underpin under the sunroom and wrap around side porch of the house, creating garden storage, home storage, and adding built in display space for displahing the many wares and accessories that Kathryn finds through her travels for clients.
-With the existing old original brick, and octagon vents, we added built ins, lighting, and a v groove ceiling to make this a special showroom.
+To make up for lost storage, we decided to dig out and underpin under the sunroom and wrap-around side porch of the house, creating garden storage, home storage, and adding built-in display space for displaying the many wares and accessories that Kathryn finds through her travels for clients.
+With the existing old original brick and octagon vents, we added built-ins, lighting, and a v-groove ceiling to make this a special showroom.

 We replaced the roof with new Spanish tiles to match the house.